RapydBlok/docs/docs/discover_api.md

 }
 ```

-## Examples using cURL, Python and Postman.
+## Examples using cURL, Python and Postman

 ### Example Query using cURL
 ```yaml